sharababy/things-todo/readme.md

 ## I would like to develop a Mobile App 📱

-* Learn Kotlin for android app development.
+* Learn android app development using Kotlin or Java.
+[This](https://www.youtube.com/playlist?list=PL1q3ROAofjeOUwh7lPBnGbg__DUodwLN7) is a great place to start.
+The guy explains both theory and practicals with the right balance.

 * Learn Swift for iOS app development.